 Nick Sauers graduated with his Ph.D. from the Department of Educational Leadership and Policy Studies at Iowa State University in 2012.
-He has spent the past two years at the University of Kentucky as a lecturer and assistant research professor.
-Sauers’ scholarly interests include K-12 leadership, and the role of technology in schools.
-More specifically, Sauers has worked with many one-to-one school leaders nationally and internationally as they move to a more technology rich environment.
-Sauers is actively involved with research and training for school leaders across the country as they attempt to leverage technology as a tool for change.
-This past year, he spent a month as a visiting scholar with the American Embassy School in Delhi, India as they launched their one-to-one initiative.
-Sauers also serves as an Associate Director for the Center for the Advanced Study of Technology Leadership in Education (CASTLE).
-Prior to his work in higher education, Sauers served as a teacher, union president, and principal in Iowa.
-Sauers blogs at 1to1schools.net and can be reached at [email protected].
+Currently, he is an associate professor in the Education Policy Studies Department at Georgia State University.
+Dr. Sauers serves as the unit coordinator for GSU’s Educational Leadership unit.
+His scholarly interests include K-12 leadership, and the role of technology in schools.
+More specifically, he has worked with school leaders nationally and internationally as they move to a more technology robust environment.
+Dr. Sauers is actively involved with research and training for school leaders across the country and world as they attempt to leverage technology as a tool for change.
+Dr. Sauers also serves as an Associate Director for the Center for the Advanced Study of Technology Leadership in Education (CASTLE).
+Prior to his position at GSU, he spent two years at the University of Kentucky as a lecturer and assistant research professor.
+He also previously served as a teacher and principal in Iowa.
+Dr. Sauers can be reached at [email protected].

 Richardson, J. W., McLeod, S., Flora, K., Sauers, N. J., Kannan, S., & Sincar, M. (2013).
 Large-scale 1:1 computing initiatives: An open access database.
 International Journal of Education and Development Using Information and Communication Technology, 9(1), 4-18.

 Sauers, N. J. (2012).
 Do pocket-assisted technologies, such as the iPod and iPhone and iPad, provide mainly educational benefits or distractions to students in today’s schools?
-In C. J. Russo & A. G. Osborne (Eds.), Debating issues in American education: A SAGE reference set (Vol. 10).
+In C. J. Russo & A. G. Osborne (Eds.), Debating issues in American education: A SAGE reference set (Vol. 10), pp. 36-42.
 Thousand Oaks, CA: SAGE Publications.